 Cake pops have taken the baking world by storm, and people have been creating wild and wonderful varied designs.
 Why not have some at your casino party- some playing card cake pops are far from the normal circular shape and will provide you with a fabulous challenge.
-You can theme your playing card cake pops to practically any game you want – blackjack, poker, even roulette if you changed the final design to a roulette wheel instead!
+You can theme your playing card cake pops to practically any game you want.
 These are also a great idea to take to a cake sale for charity and fundraising events.

 – 1 plain vanilla sponge cake (bought from a shop or made prior to the cake pops)